lukaemon/mission-sae/README.md

 Take a look.
 It's so beautiful.
 The whole learning process could be automated in near future.
 The crazy high dimension hidden space of a cutting edge model could be represented in human understandable way, and those are levers one could pull to change model behavior???
 Call me a weirdo but this is gold.
 ![](asset/feature_splitting.png)

 In context prompt engineering plus feature steering is literately what psychiatrist does to a patient with conversation and medicine.
 SAE seems fun and feasible.
-Given that I happen to be reading `The Martian` recently, it would be funny to chronicle my journey of playing with SAE.
+Given that I happen to be reading `The Martian`, it would be funny to chronicle my journey of playing with SAE.
 So here I am.
 Day one.

+## d2
+[top-k SAE](https://arxiv.org/abs/2406.04093) is SOTA and code is released.
+Make sense to reproduce the paper on gpt2-small.
+Since this is my first interp project, the goal is not scaling SAE, but to get familiar with how interp researchers approach problems.

+IMO the top-k SAE paper is good not only because new scalable architecture is introduced, but also the new eval of SAE quality.
+The later is as important as the former.
+Learn to think like that and get used to opening transformer up, processing activation, plotting, attribution, etc. Next generation of `neurosurgeon` is in the making lol.